 Local governments use many types of incentives to encourage development.
 Incentives fall into two general categories: financial tools such as tax incentives, and non-financial tools like job training, streamlined development review, and entrepreneurial supports.

-The use of tax incentives to recruit or retain businesses at the local level is common.
-Types of local tax incentives utilized regularly in northeastern Illinois include tax increment financing (TIF), sales tax rebates, business district tax rebates, property tax abatements, and Cook County property tax incentive classifications.
-In 2020, CMAP research found that 216 of the region’s 284 municipalities — over 75 percent — use some type of local tax incentive, as do many other local governments, such as counties and school districts.
+Tax incentives used regularly in northeastern Illinois include tax increment financing (TIF), sales tax rebates, business district tax rebates, property tax abatements, and Cook County property tax incentive classifications.
+A 2022 CMAP report found that over 75 percent of the region’s municipalities use some type of tax incentive.

-However, there are drawbacks to local incentive use, including high costs, diminishing returns, damaging intra-regional competition, underutilized opportunities to promote equitable growth, and other challenges.
-These limitations, which are well established in local and national academic research, make local incentives less effective in achieving local and regional goals.
+There can be drawbacks to local development tax incentives, including high costs, diminishing returns, heightened intraregional competition, and inequitable outcomes.
+These limitations can make incentives less effective in achieving local and regional goals.

 To enhance the economic and fiscal position of the region, ON TO 2050 calls for local governments to reform their use of development incentives within a larger program of smart, regional economic development.

 CMAP supports incentive reform by developing policy recommendations that encourage equity, transparency, fiscal sustainability, and non-financial incentives.
 CMAP also analyzes the most common types of tax incentives used in northeastern Illinois.